Main / Edit / History / / Users Area

 C and C++ Security

-I put this section C++ secure programming the last one mostly because most of C++ programmers know about these issues forgetting that there are lots of danger in web programming.
+I put this section on C++ secure programming last mostly because C++ programmers typically know about these issues, forgetting that there are lots of dangers in web programming.

 General Notes

-C++ language is considered unsafe - it does not provide array boundary checks by default, uses pointer and many other "dangerous stuff"
+C++ language is often considered unsafe - it does not provide array boundary checks by default, uses pointers and many other "dangerous things".

-However unlike C, C++ is high level language that provides abstraction for many things.
-So using modern language techniques programming in C++ is not more dangerous then programming in Java, Python or Ruby.
+However unlike C, C++ is a high level language that provides abstraction for many things.
+So using modern language techniques means programming in C++ is no more dangerous than programming in Java, Python or Ruby.

 Buffer Overflow